artix-linux/documentation/README.md

     buildtree -s

 The most interesting option is `-c`.
-It compares Arch and Artix package versions, combined with `-u` for upgrades and `-d` for downgrades (i.e. shows which packages are newer or older upstream):
+It compares Arch and Artix package versions, combined with `-u` for upgrades and `-d` for downgrades (i.e. shows which packages are newer or older upstream).
+The testing repos are omitted.

     buildtree -cu
     buildtree -cd